The page has been translated by Gen AI.

 Support email format for Jenkins Username

-• By default, Jenkins does not allow the @ symbol (.) to be used in the login Username.
-However, since DevOps Console uses email as the Username, we configure Jenkins to allow using email as the Username as well.
+• By default, Jenkins does not allow the @ sign or dot (.) to be used in the login username.
+However, since DevOps Console uses an email address as the username, we configure Jenkins to allow email addresses as usernames as well.

-• /{JENKINS_HOME}/init.groovy.d/init.groovy Create the file, enter the following contents, and restart Jenkins.
+• Create the file /{JENKINS_HOME}/init.groovy.d/init.groovy, add the following content, and restart Jenkins.

 • (ex) /var/jenkins_home/init.groovy.d/init.groovy